- What are cookies?

 The ‘Help’ menu in the toolbar of most web browsers will tell you how to change your browser's cookie settings, including how to have the browser notify you when you receive a new cookie, and how to disable cookies altogether.
 Below is some helpful guidance about how to make these changes.

-If you are using Microsoft Internet Explorer and you wish to block Leonard Cheshire ’s website cookies, you can perform the following:
+If you are using Microsoft Internet Explorer and want to block our cookies:

 - Click on the OK button